smunix/ghc/README.md

 	iomap :: e -> h a -> IO a
 ```

-`iomap` allows you to access some IO on the computer and lift gets us back to the IO monad.
+`iomap` allows you to access some IO on the computer using a specific monad that encapsulates that hardware
+within the IO monad.
 So an example would be just memory. `e` here would be a tuple that
 defines a segment of memory and `type h a = Vector Byte -> (a, Vector Byte)`.
 So `iomap io (0,256)` would give us direct access the the memory in the range
 0 - 256.
 We can see how this could be done for GPIO.